-RESEARCHING AN AUSTRALIAN WHO DIED IN THE FIRST WORLD WAR -GUIDANCE SHEET
+RESEARCHING A SAILOR WHO DIED IN THE FIRST WORLD WAR - GUIDANCE SHEET

-This bitesize guide is designed to help you research an Australian, or someone serving with the Australian Imperial Force who died in the First World War.
+This bitesize guide is designed to help you research a sailor who died in the First World War.
 Firstly, you will need to decide who you will research... this might be a relative, or you could choose a name from a local war memorial, or you might select a name from a Commonwealth War Graves (CWGC) headstone in one of our cemeteries, or within a parish churchyard local to you.